 We have a marvelous opportunity as English speakers and faith gardeners to consider the relationship of three words: Work, Word & Worship.
 Did you hear the alliteration or did the beginning letters W-O-R catch your eye?
 What might be the meaning of this alphabetical alignment?
-There is no linguistic derivation between the words in the original Hebrew language; this alert to a possible connection is particular to English.
-Still, the work of creation came about under the command of God’s Words, a mystery to revere and a relationship written down for us to engage.
+This alert to a possible secret treasure of understanding is particular to English, though partly revealed in ancient Hebrew.
+At the very least, we read that the work of creation came about under the command of God’s Words (Genesis 1:3-30), a mystery to revere and a relationship written down for us to engage.

 Work is Worship

-Work was ordained in the garden, which must be why we are compelled to dig deeper, right, dear gardeners?
+Work was ordained in the garden, which must be why we are compelled to dig deeper; agreed, dear gardeners?

 The Lord God took the man and settled him in the Garden of Eden to work it and to take care of it.
 Genesis 2:15 EHV